Sáenz Peña, Buenos Aires

-Sáenz Peña is a town in Tres de Febrero Partido of Buenos Aires Province, Argentina.
+Presidencia Roque Sáenz Peña (commonly shortened to Sáenz Peña) is a town in Tres de Febrero Partido of Buenos Aires Province, Argentina.
 It is located in the Greater Buenos Aires urban agglomeration on the border with Buenos Aires.
+The city recorded an urban population of 89,882 in the 2010 census, though rapid development has driven its current population well beyond 100,000, with daily commuters supplementing that figure.